Brit Manuela Flaunts Her Washboard Abs On The Beach In A Tiny Bikini

 This series was a hit with her 1.7 million followers as well, racking up close to 75,000 likes and earning thousands of supportive comments.

-The post showing off on the beach in Malibu pulled some double duty for Manuela, showing off her physique while also promoting her partnership with Oh Polly Swim, a swimwear brand that has tapped her to showcase their designs.
+The post on the beach in Malibu pulled some double duty for Manuela, showing off her physique while also promoting her partnership with Oh Polly Swim, a swimwear brand that has tapped her to showcase their designs.
 Manuela often uses her social media to help her modeling career, showing off swimwear and intimate apparel and often linking back to her promotional partners.
 She posted another picture from the swimwear company earlier in the week, this time rocking a baby blue bikini that also gave a good look at her chiseled abs, The Inquisitr reported.